Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Problem definition

 In the spirit of our discussion surrounding \eqref{parameters} we parametrize the space of all grid networks by $\lambda$ and $\delta$.
 As such, \textbf{the block length}, defined as the distance (in number of cells) between two neighboring traffic lights on a given street, is a random variable with coefficient of variation $\delta$, while keeping its mean, $\ell$, constant.
-Notice that values of $\ell\ge6$ do not change simulation results.